 Background sounds or echoes during your calls are caused by echo and noise issues.
 Use high-quality cabling to reduce interference, and set the microphone gain to avoid external noise.

-A proven and appropriate telephony gateway also promotes better call quality through performance signal routing, allowing you to use your system more effectively.
-Here are some things you can do to make calls clearer and less distracting.
+An appropriate telephony gateway promotes better call quality through performance signal routing.
+This allows you to use your system more effectively.
+Here are some things you can do to make calls more transparent and less distracting.

 Conclusion